Let’s define CDN and how it can help your site

 The digital space is growing stronger than ever.
 In a Forbes article, writer Bernard Marr pens, “the amount of data we produce every day is truly mind-boggling.
 There are 2.5 quintillion bytes of data created each day at our current pace, but that pace is only accelerating with the growth of the Internet of Things (IoT).”
 If you run a business and are somewhat visible online, you know for sure that figure is only going to increase.
 This article is going to explore how future-forward entrepreneurs can improve their global visitors’ website experiences.
 To start, let’s define CDN.

-But before we dive right into the CDN definition, let’s clarify what route of tech we’re discussing today.
+But before we dive right CDN definition, let’s clarify what route of tech we’re discussing today.
 Picture this: if a website’s origin server is California-based, people viewing from Las Vegas and Phoenix are bound to receive content faster than those in New Zealand or even New York.
 The farther these visitors are from the origin host, the higher the chances of a site’s or app's content loading slower—an activity that can easily translate to a loss of sales or interest from your target market.

 Furthermore, one study cites that any length of lag times can frustrate both mobile and web users.
 Because premium digital encounters equate to both tram and potential sales now, it’s only right for business leaders to invest in a CDN.